Crystal-Desarrollo/aapdpp_spa/README.md

 ## Considerations

-1. If the site is deployed into a subfolder, the component `Router` must have the property `basename` set with the name of the subfolder. (e.g. this site is deployed in /aapdpp so Router has basename="/aapdpp")
+1. If the site is deployed into a subfolder, the component `Router` must have the property `basename` set with the name of the subfolder.
-1. The package.json must have the property `"homepage": "https://crystal-desarrollo.com/aapdpp"`so the `index.html` file
-   of the build has the correct path to the static folder
+1. To deploy to test env add basename="/aapdpp" to the Router component before building

 ## First deploy and releases